 Oral HRT (combined oestrogen and progestogen, and oestrogen-only) increases the risk of VTE (two to three times increase in risk).

-These risks increase with age and with other risk factors, such as obesity, previous thromboembolic disease, smoking and immobility.
+These risks increase with age and when other risk factors are present, such as obesity, previous thromboembolic disease, smoking and immobility.

 In healthy women aged under 60 years, the absolute risk of thromboembolic disease is low and mortality risks from VTE are low.

-Transdermal HRT should be given for those women with an increased risk of VTE.
+Transdermal HRT should be prescribed for those women with an increased risk of VTE.

 Ischaemic stroke (not haemorrhagic) 10

 HRT is associated with a small increased risk of ischaemic stroke (oral oestrogen-only or combined HRT).

 There is no evidence that transdermal preparations are associated with an increased risk of stroke.